-Short-term patents are patents granted without undergoing substantive examination for a period of seven years as per the repealed Decree-Law 551 on the protection of patents.
+Short-term patents are patents granted without undergoing substantive examination for a period of seven years in accordance with the repealed Decree-Law 551 on the protection of patents.
 Despite the fact that all provisions with regard to short-term patents have been abolished by the IP Code, patents that were granted according to the former Decree-Law are still alive and enforceable.

 Supplementary protection certificates (SPCs) are not afforded protection in Turkey.